Purchasing a Domain Name aka URL

 Be Distinct: “Selecting a Domain Name”

-There are many strategies for purchasing URLs.
+There are many strategies for purchasing a domain name.
 Most companies will purchase a primary domain name with its exact name or singular or plural variations.
 The most successful websites have distinctive domain names.
 Short and sweet domain names, which avoid punctuation, are the best.
 Multiple websites can be purchased.
 Some organizations purchase domain names that are mistyped or misspelled to redirect traffic to the primary business site.
 People have short attention spans and can’t remember long URL names.
 Another strategy targets keyword-rich domain names, like “Good.com,” to attract large levels of traffic.
 You could purchase similar terms, synonyms, and plural versions, like “Verygood.com,” “Beneficial.com,” and “Goods.com.”
 Others purchase a string of keywords, like “Ilikeicecream.com.”

 What are Top Level Domain names: “What are the differences in suffixes like .com, .net and .info?”